bernardodiasc/x-map/README.md

 ## Getting Started

-First create a `.env.local` in the root of this project and add the keys:
+First make copy of `.env.example` in the root of this project and use the name `.env.local`.

+Then add the keys:

 ### X-World-Map API